Welcome to the facepunch revolution. Well, specifically, a revolution in arguing about facepunching.

 Q6: WTF, where is Conor McGregor???

-Q7: How come [FIGHTER A], who obviously sucks, is ranked ahead of [FIGHTER B], who is obviously the GOAT?
+Q7: How come [FIGHTER A], who obviously sucks, is ranked ahead of [FIGHTER B], who is clearly the GOAT?

 A7: *Sips coffee*

 12uppercut wants to hear your feedback about our Universal P4P Rankings!
-Sound off on Twitter using #12uppercut, and feel free to direct your unbridled anger directly at @RealFakeSamDunn.
+Visit us on Facebook, sound off on Twitter using #12uppercut, and feel free to direct your unbridled anger directly at @RealFakeSamDunn.